LytixDev/slash/docs/syntax.md

 ## Other Tokens

 numbers: Can start with 0x (base16), 0b (base2) or nothing (base10) denoting the base.
-Then a set of number characters valid for the particular base.
+Then a set of number characters valid for the particular base in addition to '-' as a visual seperator.
 Base ten numbers can also have a decimal point.

 string: "" any characters enclosed inside double-qoutes